Tolly08/Mobile-Phone-Sales-Analysis/Business_answer_and_questions.md

 Motorola	| 6679
 Huawei	| 5827

-#### LG and Samsung are brand which produces both luxury and affordable product which explains why they have the highest order
+#### LG and Samsung are brand which produces both luxury and affordable product(phones), Samsung has which explains why they have the highest order
 ---

 ### Extracting year from Date and update the table